Dark Kingdom: Kunzite

 Before the beginning of the series, Kunzite is a military officer of Prince Endymion before joining Beryl and dying in the battle against the Silver Millennium.
 He is then revived by Beryl.
 Introduced as Zoisite's advisor, Kunzite becomes Beryl's henchman after the death of the other Kings of Heaven.
 He defeats the Sailor Guardians at Tokyo Tower and nearly kills Usagi, but Mamoru takes the injury for her, and they are revealed to be Princess Serenity and Prince Endymion.
-Remembering that Endymion is his former master, Kunzite becomes uncertain about his loyalties causing Beryl to plant a crystal in his forehead that reduces him to little more than a mindless slave.
+Remembering that Endymion is his former master, Kunzite becomes uncertain about his loyalties, causing Beryl to plant a crystal in his forehead that reduces him to little more than a mindless slave.
 During that time, Kunzite tells Mamoru where Metaria's weakness is.

-In the first anime adaptation, Kunzite and Zoisite are lovers as well as allies.
+In the original anime adaptation, Kunzite and Zoisite are allies as well as lovers.
 After Metaria's reawakening, Kunzite assists Zoisite in obtaining the Rainbow Crystals.
-After losing the Rainbow Crystals, Kunzite is spared when Zoisite is killed at the hands of Beryl.
-She forewarns Kunzite that if he harms Prince Endymion, she will kill him.
-He resents being forced to work with the brainwashed Prince Endymion, feeling responsible for Zoisite's death, and Beryl favoring him.
+After losing the Rainbow Crystals, Kunzite is spared when Zoisite is killed at the hands of Beryl for harming Prince Endymion.
+She forewarns Kunzite to let what happened to Zoisite serve as a warning to him should he harm Endymion.
+Zoisite dies in Kunzite's arms.
+He resents being forced to work with the brainwashed Endymion because he feels he is responsible for Zoisite's death and because of Beryl favoring him.
 Following Zoisite's death, Kunzite plans to exact revenge on the Sailor Guardians and turns humans into Monsters to help him.
 Eventually, he captures all of the Sailor Guardians except for Sailor Moon.
-Kunzite is killed when Usagi reflects his own energy blade back at him.
+Kunzite is killed when Usagi reflects his own energy blade back at him as he tells Zoisite to wait for him on the other side.